danielroe/nuxt-workers/README.md

 }
 ```

-Then, call it in the rest of your Vue app:
+Then, call it in the rest of your Vue app.

 ```vue
 <script setup lang="ts">